Author: Victoria

 3 Using an image of text

 It’s best never to make text a part of an image, as this can’t be resized by users with poor vision who have set a larger font size in their browser.
 Since the alt text is only for visitors using a screen reader, the alt text won’t be sufficient to solve this problem.
 Additionally, text that is integrated within an image may not be readable for users on mobile phones as it might be displayed at too small a size.
 It also can’t be translated for users who don’t speak English as a first language.
 The one exception is logos – here it is best to use an SVG file so it can be scaled up when needed, and to make sure all the wording from the logo is in the alt text.
+If text has to be displayed as part of an image, for example in a graph, use an SVG when possible and make sure to explain the information elsewhere in your content or link to a text based summary of the information.

 4 Text overlayed on an image

-5 No captions for audio content
+5 No accessible alternatives for audio and video content

 [i]https://moz.com/learn/seo/alt-text#:~:text=97.4%25%20of%20homepages%20have%20accessibility,of%20all%20homepage%20accessibility%20errors